Top Ten Questions relating to Prescot and Knowlsey Lease Extensions

-• I know that others in the same building had already had a lease extension, and the landlord was amenable.
-Therefore is seems worth taking risk of not having formal survey and calculate the initial offer on on the prices by others .
+• My mum knows that others in the same block had already had a lease extension, and the landlord was amenable.
+It therefore appears worth taking risk of avoiding a formal valuation and calculate the initial offer on previous prices .
 This would save on double valuation fees.
-Would you recommend this course of action?
+Is this advisable?

 • Other Topics